scimma/archive-ingest/Readme.md

 Available launch script options are `--build` to build the images, `--logs` to watch the container logs, `--down` to stop containers, and `--down --wipe` to destroy containers *and wipe the persistent storage volumes* (this deletes your database and any S3 object storage).

-By default, the archiver container will run
+By default, the archiver container will immediately run

 ```bash
 ./housekeeping.py run -H hop-local -D local-db -S local-store
 ```

-and consume 1000 messages before stopping.
+and consume a finite number of messages before sleeping (see `hop-test-max-messages` param in `src/housekeeping.toml`).
 You may then `docker exec` into the container and manually execute commands:

 ```bash
 $ docker exec -it hop-archiver bash
 ```

-Access the local database instance using:
+The local database instance is accessed using:

 ```bash
 $ docker exec -it hop-archiver-db bash